-Emblematic of market agnostic consistency is the volatility fund Dynamic Alpha, which ranked 17th in the survey (profiled on p.
+Emblematic of market a nostic consistency is the volatility fund Dynamic Alpha, which ranked 17th in the survey (profiled on p.
 11).

-While many allocators doubt the efficacy of this strategy, John O'Brien, a fund director at Dynamic Alpha, says positive performance during the first half of the year was based on a commitment to process that doesn't seek to exploit trends to maximize profits.
-This would increase risk.
-He says, "ir June, when volatility was high and the market fell, we increased hedging, tightened spreads and reduced overall exposure to increase efficiency during the selloff.
+While many allocators doubt the efficacy of this strategy, John O'Brien, a fund director at Dynamic Alpha, says positive performance during the first half of the year was based on a commitment to probenefitted the portfolio in cess that doesn't seek to July as the market rallied exploit trends to maxiand volatility fell, and we mize profits.
+This would then normalized trading increase risk.
+He says, "in parameters."
+June, when volatility was First-half 2022 was the high and the market fell, fund's first bear market. we increased hedging, Still, it outpaced the S&P tightened spreads and 500 by 24 percentage reduced overall exposure points--a wider degree to increase efficiency than it has ever done in a during the selloff.
 This